 Since this blog is mostly about language, I thought about introducing this post with a remark about food being the language of love, or baking being the language of the kitchen.
-I quickly decided that would be unnecessary: who needs an excuse to spread a good recipe?
+But that would be corny, and unnecessary: who needs an excuse to spread a good recipe?

 Some years ago I tried a simple recipe for banana bread that worked well and painlessly and allowed for various adaptations.
 Over the years so many people called it “banana cake” that I began to wonder about its true nature.
 The option (usually taken) of a chocolate layer underscores its cakey credentials, but for a cake it is unusually nutritious.
 So I think of it as a hybrid and I call it “banana bread”, “banana cake”, or “banana bread-cake”.
 You may call it what you like.